-In addition to your subject knowledge, the degree equips you with key employability skills such as:
+In addition to your subject knowledge, the degree equips you with key employability skills and atrributes such as:

 Legal employers expected candidates to be commercially aware, have an understanding of the firm as a business (commercial awareness) and have personal qualities such as leadership, teamworking and good communication amongst others.